agentcooper/react-pdf-highlighter/README.md

 Yes, but people from https://www.pdfannotator.com/ asked me to rename, since [they have a trademark for PDF Annotator](https://www.pdfannotator.com/en/help/infodisclaimer).

+##### I'm trying the demo with my PDF and it is not loading!

+Please check the [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on your url.
+It is required for the cross-domain request.

 ### Compatibility

 Works in Google Chrome, Safari 10+, Firefox 52+.
 Not tested in Internet